pcarruscag/FADO/README.md

 - **LabeledTableReader**: Reads values from CSV-type files based on column name and range of rows.

 ## Installation
-Make the parent directory ("../") and FADO's ("./") reachable to Python, usually via PYTHONPATH, `from FADO import *` should then work (provided the name of the directory was not changed).
+Make the parent directory of FADO reachable to Python, usually via PYTHONPATH, `from FADO import *` should then work (provided the name of the directory was not changed).

 ## Dependencies
 Hard dependency on NumPy, ndarrays are used throughout the code.